-Section 8: Supporting pupils at school with medical needs
+Section 9: Supporting pupils at school with medical needs

 - At Pondhu School, we recognise that pupils at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
-Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010. - Some may also have SEND and may have a statement, or Education, Health and Care (EHC) plan which brings together health and social care needs, as well as their special educational provision and the SEND Code of Practice (2014) is followed. - For further information, regarding arrangements in place in school to support pupils at school with medical conditions please see Pondhu's policy on Managing the Medical Conditions of Pupils.
+Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010. - Some may also have SEND and may have a statement, or Education, Health and Care (EHC) plan which brings together health and social care needs, as well as their special educational provision and the SEND Code of Practice (2014) is followed. - For further information, regarding arrangements in place in school to support pupils at school with medical conditions please see Pondhu's policy on Supporting Medical Needs.

-Section 9: Monitoring and Evaluation of SEND
+Section 10: Monitoring and Evaluation of SEND